brainspinner/cvasl/README.md

-You will need tsv and/or csv file datasets arranged in a particular format as specified in [seperated_values_specifications.md](seperated_values_specifications.md)
+You will need tsv and/or csv file datasets arranged in a particular format as specified in [seperated_values_specifications.md](seperated_values_specifications.md) If you plan to make pull requests to the library or use it to show your work you should take care not to use tabular data in such a way as patient identifying data is revealed.

 ### Configuring (to work with your data)